 The Institute for the Liberal Arts wants to remind Boston College faculty that we are now accepting applications for Major Grants ($2,500 to $25,000) for projects that will take place between June 1, 2023 and May 15, 2024.
 The Fall deadline for proposal submission is October 31, 2022, and decisions will be made by December 4, 2022.
 The Spring deadline for proposal submission will be March 31, 2023, and decisions will be made by May 8, 2023.

 Major grants will be awarded to creative, innovative projects that will make a contribution to education or scholarship in the liberal arts at Boston College and that will need between $2,500 and $25,000 in funding per year.
-Proposals can request funding beginning in June 2020, and may be submitted by any full-time faculty member at Boston College.
-Proposals should be submitted via this online submission form.
+Proposals should be submitted via an online submission form.

 For help determining your budget and amount to request, please see our Budget Guidelines.

 ILA CALL FOR PROPOSALS AND GUIDELINES

 The Institute for the Liberal Arts welcomes proposals from faculty for creative, innovative projects in any area of the liberal arts to be funded beginning in the academic year.
 Proposals may request funds ranging from $2,500 to $25,000 per year, and may request funding for one, two, or a maximum of three years.
 Examples of projects that could be funded might include (but are not limited to):

 - development of a new interdisciplinary course

 - brief (e.g., week-long) residency for a visiting artist, writer, or scholar